SaieshNeeli/CSFLE_AWS_KMS/README.md

     └── README.md
 </pre>

+---

-Prerequisites
+## Prerequisites

+Before running this project, ensure the following requirements are met:

-Python version 3.9 or higher
+- Python version 3.9 or higher

-MongoDB version 6.0 or higher (Atlas or self hosted)
+- MongoDB version 6.0 or higher (Atlas or self-hosted)

-AWS account with KMS access
+- AWS account with access to KMS

-One AWS Customer Managed Key
+- One AWS Customer Managed Key

+---

-Step 1 AWS KMS Setup
+## Step 1 AWS KMS Configuration

 Log in to the AWS Console.

-Go to the Key Management Service section.
+Navigate to the Key Management Service section.

 Create a new Customer Managed Key using symmetric encryption.

-Copy and save the Key ARN.
+Copy and securely store the Key ARN.

-Official MongoDB documentation for AWS KMS setup: https://www.mongodb.com/docs/manual/core/queryable-encryption/fundamentals/kms-providers/#std-label-qe-fundamentals-kms-providers-aws
+Official MongoDB documentation for AWS KMS setup:
+https://www.mongodb.com/docs/manual/core/queryable-encryption/fundamentals/kms-providers/#std-label-qe-fundamentals-kms-providers-aws

+---

-Step 2 Environment Variables
+## Step 2 Environment Variable Setup

-Create a .env file using the .env.example file provided in the repository.
+Create a `.env` file using the `.env.example` file provided in the repository.

-Fill in values for:
+Populate the file with the following information:

-MongoDB connection string
+- MongoDB connection string

-AWS access key
+- AWS access key

-AWS secret key
+- AWS secret key

-AWS region
+- AWS region

-KMS key ARN
+- AWS KMS Key ARN

-Key vault database and collection names
+- Key vault database and collection names

-Do not commit the .env file to GitHub.
+Do not commit the `.env` file to version control.

+---

-Step 3 Create Key Vault
+## Step 3 Create the MongoDB Key Vault

-MongoDB uses a key vault collection to store encryption metadata.
+MongoDB uses a dedicated key vault collection to store encryption metadata.

 Run the following command:

-python key_vault_db.py

-This creates the key vault database and collection.

-Step 4 Create Data Encryption Key

-The Data Encryption Key is encrypted using the AWS KMS Customer Managed Key.

-Run:

-python dke_from_aws_kms.py

-The generated dek_id is required for encrypting fields.
-Store this value securely as an environment variable.

-Step 5 Automatic Encryption and Decryption

-Run:

-python automatic_csfle.py

-This script automatically encrypts sensitive fields before inserting data into MongoDB and decrypts them when reading.

-No manual cryptographic logic is required.

-Example Use Case

-This setup is suitable for encrypting sensitive fields such as:

-Patient name

-Aadhaar or PAN number

-Phone number

-Medical or financial details

-MongoDB stores only encrypted data and never sees plaintext values.